Thumbnail Title

 Content Banner

-(From left) Prof. Ma Xiaojuan MA (HKUST), Prof. Sun Yuling (East China Normal University), and Prof. Tong Xin (Duke Kunshan University) received the Best Paper Award at the ACM CHI Conference 2024.
+(From left) Prof. Ma Xiaojuan (HKUST), Prof. Sun Yuling (East China Normal University), and Prof. Tong Xin (Duke Kunshan University) received a Best Paper Award at the ACM CHI Conference 2024.

-(From left) Prof. Ma Xiaojuan MA (HKUST), Prof. Sun Yuling (East China Normal University), and Prof. Tong Xin (Duke Kunshan University) received the Best Paper Award at the ACM CHI Conference 2024.
+(From left) Prof. Ma Xiaojuan (HKUST), Prof. Sun Yuling (East China Normal University), and Prof. Tong Xin (Duke Kunshan University) received a Best Paper Award at the ACM CHI Conference 2024.
 [Download Photo]

 Body